spezi/WEIHNACHTSKALENDER/README.md

 The Idea is to make a Christmas Calendar with a 50Pcs String of 12mm WS2811 Pixel for my two Children.
 Every Day one more pixel lights up on both sides by manual triggering a button. since only 48 Pixel are needed, you have two spare Pixel and you have to start at last day of November ;) Finaly at Christmas Eve, all pixel will show a nice Rainbow Animation.

-The Kids get every day the goodies in a little paper breadbag and if it empty they can pull it over the pixel of the day ..
+The Kids gets daily theirs goodies in a little paper breadbag and if it empty they can pull it over the pixel of the day ..

 ## Hardware